xapian/xapian-developer-guide/contributing/workflow.rst

 * Start with a short (50 characters) summary line.

   git (and github) are designed to work better this way.
-The summary should be in the imperative ("Fix bug on OS X" rather than "Fixed bug on OS X").
+The summary should be in the imperative ("Fix bug on macOS" rather than "Fixed bug on macOS").
 This matches git's automatic messages around merges, reverts and so on.

 * Follow that with more detail as needed, wrapping long lines at